 Geographic Information System (GIS)

 Instruction and resources for GIS are available to all students, faculty and staff at Dickinson.
 ArchGIS 9.3 is available in ES Department classrooms and a variety of other campus locations including a GIS lab, located in the Library's Information Commons Classroom.
 We have the ability to produce a broad spectrum of computer-generated maps and visual displays and to analyze spatial data.
 Introductory, intermediate, and special topics GIS courses are offered.
 GIS is used for management and interpretation of stream data collected by volunteers in the ALLARM project, student and faculty independent research projects, and as a resource for students in upper-level courses.
-For more information about GIS capabilities and opportunities, please visit Dickinson's GIS Program website and contact our GIS Specialist, James Ciarrocca.
+For more information about GIS capabilities and opportunities, contact our GIS Specialist, James Ciarrocca.